Ethan Happ: Olympiacos (2019)

 After not being selected in the 2019 NBA draft, Happ signed with the Chicago Bulls, to play on their 2019 NBA Summer League team.

 On July 18, 2019, Happ signed a two-year deal with the Greek EuroLeague club Olympiacos, of Piraeus, Greece, to play under head coach David Blatt.

 Vanoli Cremona (2019–2020)

 After appearing in only one game with Olympiacos, Happ was loaned on November 5, 2019, to the Italian League club Vanoli Cremona, for the remainder of the 2019–20 season.
 On June 30, 2020, the Greek club officially announced that they had forfeited their contract option and Happ thus became a free agent.
-Happ averaged 18.3 points per game, 9.3 rebounds per game and 2.5 assists per game.
+Happ averaged 18.3 points per game, 9.3 rebounds per game and 2.5 assists per game with Cremona.

 Fortitudo Bologna (2020–2021)

 Happ signed with Fortitudo Bologna of the Lega Basket Serie A on July 10, 2020.
 After suffering a left elbow injury, he was ruled out for three to four weeks on October 25.